Optimal tests of the composite null hypothesis arising in mediation analysis: INTRODUCTION

-Briefly, the inferential problem that arises in mediation analysis is that when the mediated effect is identified by a product of coefficients, even while the joint distribution of estimators of these coefficients may converge uniformly to a bivariate normal distribution jointly, their product will not.
-Thus, asymptotic approximation-based univariate test statistics that are a function of the product of the two coefficient estimates will have poor properties in an important region of the parameter space for any given finite sample.
-Further, another popular test based on testing each coefficient separately is underpowered near the origin of the parameter space (i.e., where both coefficients are zero) by virtue of taking the intersection of the rejection regions of these two tests.
-This is a consequence of the nonstandard geometry of this nonconvex composite null hypothesis space.
+Briefly, the inferential problem that arises in mediation analysis is that when the mediated effect is identified by a product of two coefficients, even while the joint distribution of estimators of these coefficients may converge uniformly to a bivariate normal distribution, neither their product nor the minimum of their absolute values will converge uniformly to a Gaussian law.
+Thus, asymptotic approximation-based univariate test statistics that are a function of either of these summaries of the two coefficient estimates will have poor properties in an important region of the parameter space for any given finite sample.

-Previously, \cite{mackinnon2002comparison} and \cite{barfield2017testing} presented results from simulation studies comparing hypothesis tests of a mediated effect.
-Both articles observed that all existing tests were either underpowered in some scenarios or did not preserve nominal type 1 error in all scenarios.
-Both articles found the so-called joint significance test to be the best overall performing test, while \cite{barfield2017testing} found a bootstrap-based test to have comparable performance across some scenarios, with the exception of the setting with a rare binary outcome. \cite{huang2019genome} proved that the joint significance test yields a smaller $p$-value than those of both normality-based tests and normal product-based tests.
-Others have conducted simulation studies comparing standard error estimators of a mediated effect \citep{stone1990robustness, mackinnon1993estimating, mackinnon1995simulation}.
-These are closely related to, yet distinct from hypothesis testing, which is the focus of this article.